pelotech/OSXbootstrap/README.md

 This project is inspired and seeded by the code at https://github.com/mathiasbynens/dotfiles.
 It has been stripped down and re-arranged to focus on team software development instead of hacking.
-Accordingly themes have been relegated to being an 'extras' addition (see more below) and the project has been re-arranged by splitting up preferences into smaller file chunks so that individual team members can more easily identify the changes they want to make, and/or delete whole files to forgo those settings.
+Accordingly themes have been relegated to being an 'extras' addition (see more below).
+And, the project has been re-arranged into  smaller file chunks to allow individual team members to quickly identify the changes they want to make, or delete whole files to forgo those settings.

 ## Installation